GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

     **+r** to define a circle of given radius centered on the origin;
     this option requires either **+n** or **+i**.
 The **+n**\ *np* sets the desired number of points, while **+l**\ *length* gives the total length of the profile.
+Use **+d** to output the along-track distances after the coordinates.
 Note: No track file will be read.
 **-N**
     Do *not* skip points that fall outside the domain of the grid(s) [Default only output points within grid domain].